Example

 Output: The average temperature, and the temperaure standard deviation.

-Difficulty | Timesink | ||
+Difficulty Timesink

-Function signature | temperature_statistics(T) |
+Function temperature_statistics(T)

 You must be logged in to view your submissions.

 Let us know what you think about this problem!
 Was it too hard?
 Difficult to understand?
 Also feel free to discuss the problem, ask questions, and post cool stuff on Discourse.
 You should be able see a discussion thread below.
-Feel free to post your solutions but if you do please organize and document your code well so others can learn from it.
+Would be nice if you don't post solutions in there but if you do then please organize and document your code well so others can learn from it.